 In addition, many European farms already produce energy in the form of biofuels.
 Alternatively, green hydrogen made using solar PV has around ten times the energy density of biofuel, making solar PV a far more efficient use of the available land area.

-Our ground-mounted PV power plants are installed using a specially designed mounting frame.
-This is secured by pilings, which are only driven into the ground at specific points.
-As a result, only 1% of the ground is actually covered or “sealed” when installing a new PV project.
+We install our solar PV plants using simple ground-mounted frames.
+They are secured by pilings that are driven into the ground at specific points.
+As a result, only around 1% of the total land area is actually covered or “sealed” when installing a new project.

-The power plant provides a safe retreat for local wild animals.
-Hunting is not permitted on the grounds of our power plans, but for instance in Austria it is still technically classified as a private hunting ground.
+The solar PV plant provides a safe refuge for local wild animals, and hunting is not permitted on the properties that house our systems.
+In Austria, however, these areas a technically classified as private hunting grounds.

 Roof vs. ground-mounted installations